Skip to content

 • 3 finely minced cloves of garlic

-• 1 pound finely chopped corned beef
+• 1 to 2 pounds finely chopped corned beef

 • 6-7 large medium diced Yukon potatoes